7. Private servants

 Employers of private servants are exempt from the requirement to obtain a work permit for their private servant(s).

-Private servants may not be employed by a person other than the one whose name is stated in the employment contract.
+Private servants may not be employed by a person other than the person named in the employment contract.
 This restriction is indicated on the back of the servant’s identity card.

 Tax status of private servants

-Private servants are exempt from taxes on their earnings from employment, provided that they are neither Dutch nationals nor permanent residents in the Netherlands.
+Private servants are exempt from taxes on their earnings from employment, provided that they are neither Dutch nationals nor permanent residents of the Netherlands.

 Social security status of private servants

-Private servants are exempt from the obligation to pay social insurance contributions, provided that they are covered by the social security regulations of their home country or of a third country.
+Private servants are exempt from the obligation to pay social insurance contributions, provided that they are covered by the social security system of their home country or of a third country.
 Their coverage must be established by means of a declaration drawn up by the authorities of the country where the private servant is insured.
 The social security system must be a legally enacted national system.
 Social security systems involving private companies are not accepted as a legitimate alternative.
-An employer who employs a private servant who is not covered by the social security system of their home country or a third country must comply with the obligations which Dutch social security provisions impose on employers, and must register as an employer with the Tax and Customs Administration, see: Melding Loonheffingen Werkgever van personeel aan huis or belastingdienst themaoverstijgend
+An employer who employs a private servant who is not covered by the social security system of their home country or a third country must comply with the obligations which Dutch social security provisions impose on employers, and must register as an employer with the Tax Administration, see: Melding Loonheffingen Werkgever van personeel aan huis (Employer’s notification in respect of salaries tax and social insurance contributions for domestic staff) or belastingdienst themaoverstijgend

 The validity of a private servant’s identity card is linked to the validity of the employer’s identity card.
 The card will initially be issued twice for six months and afterwards for a maximum period of one year, unless the contract with the employer has a shorter duration.
 The identity card issued to private servants bears the code PD (if the employer is a diplomatic agent) or PC (if the employer is a consular agent).